-- No-deforestation refers to no gross deforestation of natural forests, which the Accountability Framework specifies as the appropriate policy and goal on this topic for companies and supply chains. - In the context of the Accountability Framework, deforestation refers to the loss of natural forest (see definition of deforestation). - The AFi recognises the High Carbon Stock Approach (HCSA) as a practical tool to implement nodeforestation in the tropics, in contexts where the tool has been validated.1 - The terms "no-deforestation" and "deforestation-free" are used in favour of "zero deforestation" because "zero" can imply an absolutist approach that may be at odds with the need sometimes to accommodate minimal levels of conversion at the site level in the interest of facilitating optimal conservation and production outcomes (see definition for minimal level [of deforestation or conversion]).
+- "No-deforestation" refers to no gross deforestation of natural forests, which the Accountability Framework specifies as the appropriate policy and goal on this topic for companies and supply chains. - In the context of the Accountability Framework, deforestation refers to the loss of natural forest (see definition of Deforestation). - The AFi recognises the High Carbon Stock Approach (HCSA) as a practical tool to implement no-deforestation in the tropics, in contexts where the tool has been validated.1 - The terms "no-deforestation" and "deforestation-free" are used in favor of "zero-deforestation" because "zero" can imply an absolutist approach that may be at odds with the need sometimes to accommodate minimal levels of deforestation at the site level in the interest of facilitating optimal conservation and production outcomes (see definition for Minimal Level [of deforestation or conversion]).